oyldrr/Box-Office-Automation/README.md

 This project is not licensed, but please contact me before using it.
 You can find my social media account and email address at [oyldrr.info](http://oyldrr.info/).

 Additionally, I spend most of my time listening to music in my Discord server.
-You can find me there as well, and I would appreciate it if you joined.
-Link: https://discord.gg/7PkR5D2R.
+You can find me there as well, and I would appreciate it if you joined by clickling [here](https://discord.gg/7PkR5D2R).